Experience & Photograph* Cuba!

 You can't "VACATION" in Cuba but you can certainly have a lot of fun experiencing it, while helping its people.

 Space is VERY limited to no more than 8 people per trip for a truly intimate learning experience.

 (subject to change but generally pretty close)

 5-day trips- Generally from Thursday afternoon to Monday afternoon.
-We spend time in La Habana and take a trip to Vinlais, the verdant valley to the west.
+We spend time in La Habana and take a day-trip to Vinalis, the verdant valley to the west.